-Entity Name ABN ACN (if applicable) Nature of Interest 70
+Entity Name ABN Nature of Interest

-KMP - certificate for 1 July 20XX to 30 June 20XX
+Appendix A.2: KMP - certificate for 1 July 20XX to 30 June 20XX

 Please complete the following table to the best of your knowledge.
 If you are unsure whether a close family member or a controlled/jointly controlled entity had transactions with [NAME OF THE AGENCY], we strongly recommend you include their details for completeness.